yuzuki-chi/clustertest/README.md

 # clustertest
-\[WIP\] Clustertest is an automated testing system for clustered system.
+Clustertest is an automated system testing tool.
+It possible to build/deploy a system, execute test cases, collect logs and destroy system.
+These can be done without manual operation.

-NOTE: Clustertest is developed for test the elton.
-Currently I'm focusing on elton development.
-So it is not actively developed.

 ## Requirement
 * Linux Server